Rapscallions

 * * *

-By and large, the teleportation was a very reliable technology, and much of the Tri-Galactic Navy’s exploration of the three galaxies depended on it.
+By and large, teleportation was a very reliable technology, and much of the Tri-Galactic Navy’s exploration of the three galaxies depended on it.
 HOWEVER…

 Sometimes things went wrong.

 Dr. Keller thought she had seen everything.
 But she had not seen the teleporter turn adult officers into kittens and puppies before.
 She looked over her three patients — yellow puppy, black kitten, and pink-skinned kitten — sitting on their medical bay beds, changing into more appropriately-sized clothing.
-All three full of the exuberance and impatience of kittens and puppies.
+All three were full of the exuberance and impatience of kittens and puppies.

 “Doctor!” the Sphynx kitten who fancied himself the captain spat, as soon as his tunic was in place.
 His furless tail swished angrily.
 “My ship is under attack, and I’m needed on the bridge!”